status-im/bigbrother-specs/data_sync/mvds.md

  1. When a node sends a `MESSAGE`, it is added to the next payload and the state for the given peer.
  2. When a node receives a `MESSAGE`, an `ACK` is added to the next payload for the corresponding peer.
  3. When a node receives an `ACK`, the `MESSAGE` is removed from the state for the given peer.
- 4. All messages that require retransmission are added to the payload, given `Send Epoch` has been reached.
+ 4. All records that require retransmission are added to the payload, given `Send Epoch` has been reached.

 <!-- diagram -->

 <p align="center">
     <img src="./ds_seqdiagram_batch1.png" />
     <br />
-    Figure 1: Message delivery without retransmissions in batch mode.
+    Figure 1: Delivery without retransmissions in batch mode.
 </p>